kalaconda/idm231-mol25/idm231-preparation.md

 <h2> Zodiac Website Project </h2>

 <h2> Theme: </h2>
-<p><h3> The theme I chose for this assignment is 'Glasses'.
+<h3> The theme I chose for this assignment is 'Glasses'.
 I chose something as simple as glasses because there are many different eyewear designs and I thought it would be fun to incorporate different eyewear designs for each zodiac sign.
-I plan on doing research on common traits from each zodiac sign to help me assign my icons to each of the zodiac signs.
+I plan on doing research on common traits from each zodiac sign to help me assign my icons to each of the zodiac signs.</h3>

 <h2> Flowchart: </h2>